New computer version

 - PAGE DOWN KEY

 If your computer is unable to boot or you want to restore the BIOS to boot setup and your computer uses an ACER BIOS, press and hold the F10 key as you turn on the computer.
-While continuing to hold down the F10 key, you will hear two beeps indicating that the settings are restored.
+While holding down the F10 key, you will hear two beeps indicating that the settings are restored.

 BIOS or CMOS floppy disk

 At the beginning of 486, 386, and 286 computers needed a floppy disk to enter BIOS setup.
 The floppy disks may be called ICU, BBU, or SCU disks.
-Because the floppy disks are unique to your computer manufacturer, you must obtain the floppy disk from them.
-See list of computer manufacturers for contact information.
+Because the floppy disks are unique to your computer manufacturer, you must obtain the floppy disk.
+See a list of computer manufacturers for contact information.

 Early IBM computer